Axway/open-banking-docs/content/en/docs/Release-Notes/410_openbanking_relnotes.md

 This update contains several new features and enhancements.

-## Consent management update
+## Consent Management update

 * A new endpoint is added in Consent Management API (Participant Resource Admin API) to revoke all consents for a given user.
-* Consent management now allows you to add account nickname in consent data.
+* Consent Management now allows you to add account nickname in consent data.
 This functionality is provided by External Resource Authentication API.
 * Resource owner information is now available in Consent Admin Dashboard, consent details page.

 ## Authorization Server update